LoopKit/loopdocs/docs/browser/prepare-fork.md

 Carefully compare your screen to the graphic below paying attention to the highlighted sections.

-* Note that your username or username-org is now showing
+* Note that your URL is `https://github.com/my-name-org/LoopWorkspace` or `https://github.com/my-name/LoopWorkspace` where `my-name` is the name you chose:
     * Many graphics for LoopDocs are created using a free *GitHub* organization called `loopdocs-tester`
-* The comment under your username indicates where the &nbsp;<span class="notranslate">fork</span>&nbsp; came from (that is a clickable link)
+* The comment on the second row indicates where the &nbsp;<span class="notranslate">fork</span>&nbsp; came from (that is a clickable link)
 * The branch that is selected :octicons-git-branch-16: is `main`
 * The message says "`This branch is up to date with LoopKit/LoopWorkspace:main`"